-The California Council on Gerontology and Geriatrics (CCGG) will be hosting a Spring Showcase for students, faculty, and the greater community to share their work and research.
-Due to the pandemic, we had our first showcase in the fall in lieu of the annual conference.
-While we look forward to one day being able to meet in a large group in-person, the spring and fall showcases provide a wonderful forum to connect and learn about the work that our colleagues are doing.
+The California Council on Gerontology and Geriatrics (CCGG) will be hosting a Fall Showcase that gives an opportunity for students, faculty, and the greater community to share their work and research with the larger CCGG community.
+The spring and fall showcases provide a wonderful forum to connect and learn about the work that our colleagues are doing.
 It is also great for presenters to be able to share their information with a smaller, highly engaged audience.

-The 2021 Spring Showcase is on April 29 from 9:00-11:00am and will be held via Zoom video conferencing.
+December 2 from 9:00-11:00am and will be held via Zoom video conferencing.
 Please mark your calendar to join us even if you are not interested in presenting your research/work.
-Our initial 2020 Fall Showcase was a big hit, and we’re looking forward to the next one!

-Students, faculty members, aging service providers, and all others working in gerontology and geriatrics throughout the state of California are invited to apply.
-If you are interested in submitting a proposal for the Spring Showcase, please see the “Presenter Information” below.
-A new addition this year is that the attendees will be voting on presentation award(s) for the “Best in Show” with an award for the winner!
+Students, faculty members, service providers in aging, and all others working in gerontology, geriatrics, and older adult programs throughout the state of California are invited to apply.
+If you are interested in submitting a proposal for the Fall Showcase, please see the “Presenter Information” below.
+Attendees will be voting on presentation award(s) for the “Best in Show” with an award for the winner!

 CCGG is currently seeking abstracts for short virtual presentations on recent research.
-You will have 10 minutes for the presentation and 5 minutes for Q&A. Presentations will occur over Zoom, and presenters may create 6-7 PPT slides or a poster to share during their presentation (templates will be available).
+You will have 10 minutes for the presentation and 5 minutes for Q&A. Presentations will occur over Zoom, and presenters may create 6-7 PPT slides or a poster to share during their presentation.
 The PPT slides or poster will be submitted online 1 week in advance of the Showcase.